Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Experiments

-\textbf{Other synthetic experiments:} We further tested dLDS in a higher dimensional discrete-time setting (12x12 image patches), demonstrating the ability to recover ground truth dynamics in simple permutation tests, as well as identifying decomposable transformation of image patches learned from natural videos (see Supplementary Information).
+We further tested dLDS in a higher-dimensional discrete-time setting (12x12 image patches), demonstrating the ability to recover ground truth dynamics in simple permutation tests, as well as identifying a decomposable transformation of image patches learned from natural videos (Appendix~\ref{sec:BBCsupp}).

-\looseness=-1 \textbf{Application to \textit{C. elegans} data:} Finally, we apply dLDS to ``whole brain'' \textit{C. elegans} recordings~\cite{Kato2015, Linderman2019} (Fig.~\ref{fig:celegans}A).
-We benchmarked the discrete-time dLDS against rSLDS, revealing qualitative differences for further exploration.
-First, we noted that individual states can have shifting dynamics within a state (Fig.~\ref{fig:celegans}B).
-Second, while the hierarchical rSLDS model recapitulated 1-sparse behavioral state classification with high fidelity, we observed periods where rSLDS oscillated unrealistically between discrete states, e.g., between the turn (State 4) and forward crawling (State 1), whereas dLDS accommodated for these discrepancies by adjusting the dynamics coefficients without changing the usual relationships between the dynamics (the traces maintained a standard motif shape and order; Fig.~\ref{fig:celegans}B).